Things Have Changed for 2014

-Logs must be submitted within 14 day of the end of the contest/sprint.
+Logs must be submitted within 14 day of the end of the sprint.

-Electronic logs in Cabrillo Format is HIGHLY PREFERRED.
+Electronic logs in Cabrillo Format are HIGHLY PREFERRED.
 Edit the cabrillo header with the information applicable to the MI QRP club event in which you are participating.

 E-Mail Logs to:Hank Greeb N8XX